The Fest Saturday, April 7, 2018, 10:00am – 9:30pm

 Concessions: Concessions will be available in the Hersey cafeteria all day.
 We will offer a variety of items including hot dogs, sub sandwiches, Nino’s pizza, salads, freshly baked cookies, nachos & cheese, popcorn, Dairy Queen blizzards and much more.
 Click here to view our menu.
 Payments are available by cash or credit if over $10.

-Festival T-Shirts & Buttons: We are excited to offer this new 2017 Chicagoland Invitational Concert Band Festival (CICBF) T-Shirt, designed by John Hersey High School band student, Max Weiss.
+Festival T-Shirts & Buttons: We are excited to offer this new 2018 Chicagoland Invitational Concert Band Festival (CICBF) T-Shirt, designed by John Hersey High School band alumni, Max Weiss.
 This T-Shirt is perfect, featuring fresh and classy student artwork on the front and a list of all participating bands on the back.
 At this price, this is an ideal item to purchase as a souvenir shirt remembering your performance and day at the Festival!
 A variety of fun button are available for $1, and are also great souvenirs.
 Click here to view the T-Shirt flyer.
 Payments are available by cash or credit.

 Special Raffle: This year we have the opportunity to raffle premium Cub tickets.
 These outstanding 4 seats are the first row directly behind the visitor dugout.
 Each raffle ticket is $25, and the winner does not need to be present.
 All proceeds will go toward the band program.
 Click here to view the Raffle flyer.
 Payments are available by cash or credit.